-St. Andrews, the jewel in the Kingdom of Fife, doesn’t automatically scream ”budget holiday destination.”
+St. Andrews, the crown jewel in the Kingdom of Fife, doesn’t automatically scream ”budget holiday destination.”

 So it doesn’t sound as though St Andrews is an affordable place to visit, right?

 A trip to St. Andrews is possible on a limited budget- you just have to do some advance planning.
-Let me show you how you can plan a trip to St Andrews on a budget with my helpful guide that covers transport, accommodation, where to eat and things to do!
+Let me show you how you can plan a trip to St Andrews on a budget with my helpful guide that covers finding accommodation, transport, places to eat and things to do!

-Also be sure to read my comphrehensive guide on travelling Scotland on a budget for even more helpful tips.
+Also be sure to read my comprehensive guide on travelling Scotland on a budget for even more helpful tips.

 Read more: How to spend 1 day in St Andrews

 The best way to get to St Andrews is by car.
 I recommend hiring one if you are visiting from overseas.

 When I need to hire a car in the UK or Europe, I always book with Auto Europe [note- you’ll have to search ‘Great Britain’ to find car hire in Scotland’].
 They’re a car rental comparison site where you can find some pretty cheap deals!